djwar42/AI-Chat-With-Pages/readme.txt

 Requires PHP: 5.6
 Stable tag: 1.0.0

+An AI chatbot that allows users to chat with your site content.

 == Description ==
 An AI chatbot that can index your sites pages, posts and other custom post types and allow the user to chat with it.

 == Installation ==
 This section describes how to install the plugin and get it working.